project-akri/akri-docs/docs/user-guide/customizing-an-akri-installation.md

 The [ONVIF](../discovery-handlers/onvif.md), [udev](../discovery-handlers/udev.md), and [OPC UA](../discovery-handlers/opc-ua.md) Configurations documentation explains how to deploy Akri and utilize a specific Discovery Handler using Helm (more information about the Akri Helm charts can be found in the [user guide](getting-started.md#understanding-akri-helm-charts)).
 This documentation elaborates upon them, covering the following:

 1. Starting Akri without any Configurations
-2. Generating, modifying and applying a Configuration
+1. Generating, modifying and applying a Configuration
-3. Deploying multiple Configurations
+1. Deploying multiple Configurations
-4. Modifying a deployed Configuration
+1. Modifying a deployed Configuration
-5. Adding another Configuration to a cluster
+1. Adding another Configuration to a cluster
+1. Modifying a broker
-6. Deleting a Configuration from a cluster
+1. Deleting a Configuration from a cluster
-7. Applying Discovery Handlers
+1. Applying Discovery Handlers

 ## Starting Akri without any Configurations